postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 Fintech is actually the basis of why we listen to Bryan, and rather than ignoring it as the Blueprint attempts to, the Blackprint embraces it

 But first - let’s zoom out.
 In 2023, there have been 3 earth-shattering changes.
-First - rapid progress in gene therapies, and the restoration of organ function in living subjects.
-Second - the full-scale abandonment of fiscal/monetary discipline in the United States and its loss of governmental legitimacy.
-Third - the rapid pace of Artificial Intelligence development.
+1. rapid progress in gene therapies, and the restoration of organ function in living subjects.
+2. the full-scale abandonment of fiscal/monetary discipline in the United States and its loss of governmental legitimacy
+3. the rapid pace of Artificial Intelligence development.

+Below I will first discuss these changes, and then tie them together into a personal plan or framework.

 ## Radical Life Extension

-Before the era of radical life extension, I was day-trading primarily as a means to achieve freedom, not money.
+Before the era of radical life extension, I was trading primarily as a means to achieve freedom, not money.
 I had enough money to live the rest of my life, and end up very rich especially given my rate of investing compounding in a tax free jurisdiction.
 I started incorporating a small fund.
 I began to “settle down” my personality, so I’d be better adapted to starting a family.

 I’m 35 years old.